An often overlooked element in the process of designing Patient Support Programmes

-By Prof. John Weinman, expert-trainer of the Principles of Patient Adherence & Support Solutions course
+By Prof. John Weinman, expert-trainer of the Understanding Patient Behaviour & Developing Personalised Solutions course

 In a 3.5 minutes interview that we shared in a previous newsletter (click here to view it on our website), Prof. John Weinman talks about the factors that affect non-adherence, of which the behavioural factors are the single most important group of factors.